-Step 3: Initial Assessment, Exclusions, and Customization
+Step 3: Evaluation Including Exclusions and Customization

 With any compliance program, it is worth examining how others have built solutions to meet the compliance frameworks.
 For instance, PCI frameworks indicate the need for specific cardholder data system components (rather than the entire network or interconnected system) to receive the bulk of the protections.
 This results in segmenting and firewalling portions of the system to isolate compliance controls to only those systems and data in the given scope.
 Customization of a system to meet compliance requirements may result in cost savings and efficiencies.

 Step 4: Monitoring, Frequency of Continuous Assessment Checks, Integrating with Workflow Tools